Trans Canada Trail Mile Zero : St. John's Newfoundland

 St. John's Newfoundlanders Signal Hill

 By the time the outdoor performance had concluded it was raining pretty hard.
 We headed over to the nearby Johnson Geo Centre, which features fascinating exhibits describing the unique geology of Newfoundland.
-Reading about all the unique rock formations, and learning that the rock we had been hiking along for the past couple weeks is some of the oldest exposed rock on the planet made us wish we had visited this place before our hike so we could have better appreciated what we were seeing.
+Reading about all the unique rock formations, and learning that the rock we had been hiking along for the past couple of weeks is some of the oldest exposed rock on the planet made us wish we had visited this place before our hike so we could have better appreciated what we were seeing.
 The centre also provided interesting displays on Newfoundland's contributions to space exploration and NASA, the history of the Titanic and the events that led to its sinking, and the modern oil and gas industry.
 It was a very interesting place to visit, and we thoroughly enjoyed it.

 Johnson Geo Centre St. John's Newfoundland.